tiptoppress/category-posts-widget/readme.txt

 4.2.0

-* Added Option to put thumbnail on top
+* Added option to put thumbnail on top
+* Added option to show/hide the title
 * Fixed no background bug.

 4.1.0